Sickness: When should you cancel your appointment?

 What should you do?

-Answer: For all of these instances you need to notify me asap AND we can discuss if it makes sense to cancel your in-person appointment.
+Answer: For all of these instances you need to notify me as soon as possible AND we can discuss if it makes sense to cancel your in-person appointment or make accommodations.

 Things to keep in mind: